balancer/docs-v3/docs/concepts/pools/CustomPool.md

 ### Swap computation
 Users either do a swap with a exact in amount and get a variable out amount.
 This is the case if `SwapKind` is `GIVEN_IN` or users do a swap with a exact out amount and turn in a variable amount.
 This is the case when `SwapKind` is `GIVEN_OUT`.
 These scenarios are implemented as part of the `onSwap` function.

 The Swap parameters definition can be found [here](https://github.com/balancer/balancer-v3-monorepo/blob/main/pkg/interfaces/contracts/vault/IBasePool.sol#L59-L67).

-- Action: Wording on fees needs to be improved.

 #### Weighted Pool `onSwap`